shaloo/web3-user-personas/docs/personas/persona-13-ai-crypto-user.md

     - Participates in AI-powered, on-chain trading and analytics for real-time financial insights
     - Engages with AI-generated content and NFTs
     - Contributes compute/data, rents out GPUs, submits curated data sets (as data scientist) to earn token rewards
-    - Often this persona is a developer, researcher, or highly-informed investor who prefers desktop experiences and technical documentation
+    - Often this persona is a developer, researcher, or highly informed investor who prefers desktop experiences and technical documentation

 </div>